 Lokal: German cuisine can also be exciting

-This charming eatery in Mitte is much more than just an ordinary restaurant, even if the simple name suggests this.
+This charming restaurant in Mitte is much more than just an ordinary restaurant, even if its simple name suggests otherwise.
 The restaurant lives up to its name with regional products that set a new standard for German cuisine.
-The menu offers an excellent mix of down-to-earth and innovative dishes, from zander to a vegetarian pasta creation with Jerusalem artichokes and elderberries.
-A special highlight: during your meal, you can admire the artwork of Berlin-based artists Andreas Tobias and Gary Hoopengardner, who are both co-founders of “Lokal”.
+The menu offers an excellent mix of down-to-earth and innovative dishes, from zander to a vegetarian pasta creation with Jerusalem artichoke and elderberries.
+A special highlight: while dining, guests can admire the artwork of Berlin-based artists Andreas Tobias and Gary Hoopengardner, both of whom are co-founders of Lokal.
 A culinary experience combined with local art.

 📍Location: Linienstraße 160 | Mitte